wagtail/wagtail/docs/reference/hooks.rst

   A numeric count of items in this collection

 ``count_text``
   A human-readable string describing the number of items in this collection, such as "3 documents".
-(Sites with multi-language support should return a translatable string here, most likely using the ``django.utils.translation.ungettext`` function.)
+(Sites with multi-language support should return a translatable string here, most likely using the ``django.utils.translation.ngettext`` function.)

 ``url`` (optional)
   A URL to an index page that lists the objects being described.